GET STARTED

 New Financial Year HR Checklist: 4 Key Tips to Set Your Organisation Up for Success

-ELMO’s subject matter experts put their heads together to collate a list of HR compliance hints, tips and questions to consider as you prepare for the new financial year.
+Below, you’ll find a list of hints, tips and questions to consider as you prepare for the new financial year.
 These are by no means exhaustive.
-Instead, this new financial year HR checklist highlights best practice reminders and prompts to help HR professionals prepare and plan for FY24.
+Instead, this new financial year HR checklist highlights best practice reminders and prompts to help HR professionals prepare and plan for FY25.

 Review your policies

 The new financial year is a good opportunity to review the current policies you have in place and ensure they’re still fit for purpose.
-The world of work has changed significantly over the past three years and so it’s easy for policies to become outdated.
+Plus, it’s a chance to ensure your policies are compliant with any recent legislative changes.
 Here are a few key policies to consider:

-• Leave policy: Do you have plans to adjust your leave offering in FY24, for example by implementing mental health days or volunteering leave?
+• Leave policy: Do you have plans to adjust your leave offering in FY25, for example by implementing mental health days or volunteering leave?
 Ensure your existing leave policy is up to date.

 • Workplace health and safety policy: Has your health and safety policy kept up with changes in how your organisation operates?
-For example, if employees are now conducting work from their home and the office in a hybrid or remote manner, does the policy include hazards across both locations?
-Has it been updated to comply with the new sexual harassment laws?
+For example, if staff are now working from home and the office in a hybrid or remote manner, does the policy include hazards across both locations?
+Has it been updated to support the addition of psychosocial risks into Workplace Health & Safety (WHS) laws?

-• Remote or hybrid work: If your organisation is adopting a remote or hybrid way of working, do you have a policy in place setting out expectations and key information?
-This can include information on the communication channels in use, rules around data security while working remotely, and when or how often employees are expected to be in the office.
+• Remote or hybrid work: If your organisation has amended the frequency with which employees are expected to be in the office, has your hybrid working policy kept up?
+This policy can include information on the communication channels in use, rules around data security while working remotely, and when or how often employees are expected to be in the office.

 • Expenses policy: It’s also important to have clear guidelines around the use of expenses, including limits and the process of submitting an expense.
 Are your expenses policies still up-to-date?
 Now is a good time to review your expenses policy, as well as re-educate employees.